Senegal

 Can an ISP keep existing FreeRADIUS?

 Yes.
-Existing FreeRADIUS, managed RADIUS, MikroTik, and custom connector patterns should all be supported.
+Existing FreeRADIUS, managed RADIUS early access, MikroTik, and custom connector patterns should all be validated separately.

 Next step